LinuxNerd14/JBD8-16/docs/programers_guide.md

-# Programing Refrence Guide for the JBD8-16 Computer
+# Programming Reference Guide for the JBD8-16 Computer

 ## Table of Contents: